 In lieu of flowers, memorials are preferred.

-To send flowers to Rev. Andrew F. Marthaler's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rev. Andrew F. Marthaler, please visit our floral store.